npm/cli/docs/content/cli-commands/npm-team.md

 Teams must always be fully qualified with the organization/scope they belong to when operating on them, separated by a colon (`:`).
-That is, if you have a `developers` team on a `foo` organization, you must always refer to that team as `foo:developers` in these commands.
+That is, if you have a `wombats` team in a `wisdom` organization, you must always refer to that team as `wisdom:wombats` in these commands.

 * create / destroy:
   Create a new team, or destroy an existing one.
+Note: You cannot remove the `developers` team, <a href="https://docs.npmjs.com/about-developers-team" target="_blank">learn more.</a>
 * add / rm:
   Add a user to an existing team, or remove a user from a team they belong to.